 The dietary discourse surrounding the idea of well-being, environment and health, in a holistic context, had its origin in Hippocratic-Galenic medical literature and Herodotean historiography.
 It went on to receive a diverse array of literary treatments in the dietetic writings of Classical Greece and Rome, the Medieval period and the Renaissance, as well as those produced in the vernacular languages of the contemporary era.
-In parallel, a culture and discourse of health (in humans and nature) are discernible in a variety of texts, showing that theories and practices concerning health, well-being and environment are not limited to the present day.
+Particular attention is devoted to the study of food from historical, cultural and heritage perspectives, in its global, national and local dimensions, both in Portugal, Brazil and other Portuguese-speaking countries, as well as in other parts of the world.

 The ongoing research derived from two previously funded projects:

 2013: FCT/CAPES Scientific and Technological Cooperation Program, "Museu & Biblioteca Virtuais do Património Alimentar da Lusofonia (Parte I - Portugal e Brasil)".

 References: FCT 2417 and CAPES 10396/13-0

 2014: Calouste Gulbenkian Foundation's annual call for support to research projects in the field of Portuguese Language and Culture, "DIAITA: Lusophony Food Heritage".